2018 Virginia's 10th congressional district election: Campaign

-In late May, Wexton narrated an ad in which she rides in a truck, featuring a "Change is coming" banner, from the 10th district to the White House.
-VoteVets aired ad, "Life or Death," on Helmer's behalf from May 30 through June 5.
+In late May, Wexton narrated an ad in which she rode in a truck, featuring a "Change is coming" banner, from the 10th district to the White House.
+VoteVets aired the ad, "Life or Death," on Helmer's behalf from May 30 through June 5.
 Helmer also ran an ad comparing Trump to Osama bin Laden, which White House deputy press secretary Raj Shah called "nothing short of reprehensible" and Comstock called an "outrageous and offensive thing to say, and beyond the pale."
 Garren Shipley, a Virginia spokesman for the Republican National Committee, said, "His ad is a clear reminder to voters in Virginia that the Democrat base is consumed by anger and hatred."

 Wexton was targeted by fellow Democrats over her willingness to compromise on gun control and for her refusal to forgo corporate donations.
 Helmer and Friedman said her past acceptance of Dominion Energy and other corporate PAC money, and her unwillingness to pledge not to take corporate PAC money in the future, prevent her from creating enough of a contrast with Comstock.
-Friedman and Stover fought for the same pool of undecided voters, and Cook Political Report remarked, if Wexton is "able to run up the score in her own Loudoun County-based state senate district, it'll probably be enough to win a low turnout race."
+Friedman and Stover fought for the same pool of undecided voters, and Cook Political Report remarked that if Wexton is "able to run up the score in her own Loudoun County-based state senate district, it'll probably be enough to win a low turnout race."

 Stover was the only primary candidate to open an office in Winchester, and she performed well in Winchester and Frederick and Clarke counties, taking 49.91 percent (798 ballots) of the vote in the city, 41.91 percent (1,441) of the vote in Frederick County, and 48.93 percent (525) of the vote in Clarke County.
 Frank Bruni described Wexton's primary victory as "precisely what Republican strategists didn't want, and at the beginning of the year, they chattered hopefully about Wexton's being thwarted by more strident Democratic rivals to her left.
 But she beat the second-place finisher by almost 20 points."